 The amount of time required to write tests can vary significantly depending on how thorough you want to be.
 How good do you really need your software to be?
 If you can’t afford the software to make a single mistake, the software company could be spending up to 10 times the amount of time it took to develop the feature itself.
 Automated testing enables the developer or client to run the test code as many times as they want, reliably and repeatedly.

 These are just a few of the questions you should ask.
 We hope these questions will help you choose a software development company that is right for you.
+Don’t just listen to us, make sure to do your research on the top software development companies and find the right team for the job.
 If you’re looking to start a project, you’re about to embark on an exciting journey!
 You get to call the shots, but it’s important to find the company that can deliver on your ideas.

 Thanks for reading!